faranjit/feedback-list/README.md

 I created an interceptor.
 This interceptor returns the content of **apidemo.json** as json for each request.
 When creating the application, that file is read in app module and sent to **MockServer** just once since it is provided by **single**.

+The hard part of the coroutines is testing.
+In this project you can find simple test cases that shows how to test viewModel or another suspend functions.

 ## Libraries and tools used

 * [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/index.html)